 Curriculum Development Class Participants will create a K-6 pitch and rhythm concept overview with attention to the Orff developmental sequence.
 A year-long scope and sequence for a grade level will also be created.
 In addition, we will develop and peer teach a series of lessons and will contribute to a K-6 resource database with recommended music materials and strategies that promote differentiated instruction.
 Successful completion of level III is required.

 The national Orff organization, the American Orff Schulwerk Association, requires 100% attendance for the course in order for attendees to receive a certficiate.

-When your registration and payment are received you will be e-mailed a receipt.
-The campus map, and workshop information, and letter from West Music are available on the website.
-A registration canceled by May 18, 2019 is refundable (less a $50 cancellation fee) or is transferable to another person.
-A registration canceled after May 18 is only transferable.
-A registration cancelled after the program has begun is not refundable or transferable.
+When your registration and payment are received you will be sent a confirmation.
+The campus map, workshop information, and letter from West Music are available on the website.
+A registration canceled by May 16, 2020 is refundable (less a $50 cancellation fee) or is transferable to another person.
+A registration canceled after May 16 is only transferable and not refundable.
+A registration canceled after the program has begun is not refundable or transferable.
 If registrations fall below the minimum number required to hold the class, Trinity University reserves the right to cancel the program and refund all fees.
 Central Texas Orff members receive a $50 discount.
-If paying by credit card, please register online and enter your discount code to receive the $50.00 discount.
+If paying by credit card, please register online and enter your discount code to receive the $50 discount.
 If paying by check, please deduct this amount from your payment.

 Meals are available on the Trinity campus.